wojtekbrejnak/wojtekbrejnak/README.md

 ### Hi, I'm Wojtek
 🌟 Aspiring Junior Front-End Developer | Problem Solver | Board games Enthusiast 🌟

 I’m on a journey to transition from running a small family business to the exciting world of front-end web development.
-With a love for bouldering, archery computer and board games I bring a unique blend of determination and creativity to my coding projects.
+With a love for bouldering, archery, computer and board games I bring a unique blend of determination and creativity to my coding projects.

 ### Let’s Connect!
 I’m always up for collaboration, learning, and sharing knowledge.
 Feel free to reach out—I’d love to chat about code or the latest game releases!